Algorant/Algorant/README.md

 - ⚡ Fun fact: ...
 -->

 ### My name is Ivan.
 I recently graduated from the Lambda School Data Science program.
-I've highlighted some of the projects I've worked on and am proud of below:

 ### I'm currently looking for work!
 Feel free to visit my website at <!--TODO-->

-### I'm interested in open source projects and making the world better through the lens of Machine Learning, Data Analysis, and someday AI.
+### I'm interested in open source projects and making the world better through the lens of Machine Learning, and the intersection between Data Analysis and Dataviz.

 ### I have a public Roam where I mostly review books with my thoughts and summarizations.

+### I've highlighted some of the projects I've worked on and am proud of below: